 What’s worse, is that the people that are struggling are being kicked down even further.
 What’s worse, is that the banks have an automatic veto on controlling TRS.
 What’s worse, is that the banks are, in effect, controlling and administering as they see fit tax-payers (your, mine, our) money.

 What makes it worse, is that the banks are, in effect, acting as an arm of revenue.
 Legal?
 Conflict of interest?
-And what makes it really worse, is that in the majority of cases that Interest Rate Check Ireland has seen, is that the banks never even passed on the correct percentage that people were entitled to in the first instance – what they were entitled to, was THEIR own money back, and the bank couldn’t even get that right.
+And what makes it really worse, is that in the majority of cases that auditors has seen, is that the banks never even passed on the correct percentage that people were entitled to in the first instance – what they were entitled to, was THEIR own money back, and the bank couldn’t even get that right.
 Second bank bailout?
 You bet.